warlock-labs/noether/README.md

 ## Advanced Usage

-Noether's power lies in its ability to express complex mathematical concepts and algorithms generically.
+Nœther's power lies in its ability to express complex mathematical concepts and algorithms generically.
 Here's an example of a function that works with any type implementing the `Field` trait:

 ```rust